ICD-Code I24.1: Dressler syndrome

-The heart is supplied with oxygen-rich blood via the coronary arteries.
+The heart muscle is supplied with oxygen-rich blood via the coronary arteries.
 The coronary arteries are blood vessels that run around the outside of the heart.
-When someone has a heart attack, the coronary arteries have become far too narrow or they have closed up completely.
-As a result, the heart does not get enough oxygen.
-As a result, the heart muscle gets damaged.
+A heart attack involves parts of the heart not getting enough oxygen-rich blood.
+As a result, the affected heart tissue gets damaged or dies.

 Additional indicator